 Alkaline water has a higher pH level than regular drinking water.
 The pH level refers to how acidic or alkaline a substance is.
 Pure or distilled water has a neutral pH of 7.0.
 Alkaline water typically has a pH between 7 and 10.

-Proponents of alkaline water benefits believe that it can help neutralize acid in the body and provide various health benefits.
-The human body maintains a tight pH balance between 7.35 to 7.45 to function properly.
+Proponents of alkaline water benefits believe it can help neutralize acid in the body and provide various health benefits.
+The human body maintains a tight pH balance between 7.35 and 7.45 to function correctly.
 However, the modern diet and lifestyle can add extra acid and disrupt this balance.
 Some research shows that alkaline water may help counteract excess acid and support an alkaline environment in the body.

 Conclusion

 As you’ve learned, you know that not all water is created equal.
 The type of water you choose to drink can have significant effects on your health and well-being.
-Make sure you understand how each type interacts with your body and use the best option for your particular needs.
-Staying properly hydrated is one of the simplest yet most important things you can do for your health each and every day.
-Determine which water choice is right for you and enjoy the benefits of being well hydrated by taking the time.
-The right water really can make all the difference.
+Ensure you understand how each type interacts with your body and use the best option for your needs.
+Staying properly hydrated is one of the simplest yet most important things you can do daily for your health.
+Determine which water choice is right for you and enjoy the benefits of being well-hydrated by taking the time.
+The proper water really can make all the difference.